p3l6/blog/content/blog/2023/backpacking gear.md

 ---
 title: Backpacking Gear
-summary: I went backpacking recently and share some thoughts on equipment.
+description: I went backpacking recently and share some thoughts on equipment.
 date: 2023-08-10
 ---